irace/irace.github.com/_posts/2016-01-09-properties-vs-methods.md

 let somethingDoer = SomeType.doSomething
 {% endhighlight %}

-You can’t do this with properties though, meaning you can’t employ [tricks like this](https://gist.github.com/Pearapps/cbbb23fad41c4917621e) the way that you could if they were argument-less methods.
+You can’t do this with properties though, meaning you can’t employ [tricks like this](https://gist.github.com/Pearapps/cbbb23fad41c4917621e) with higher-order functions, the way that you could if they were argument-less methods.

 Properties provide a hugely beneficial, expressive way to instruct the compiler how to generate boilerplate accessors and mutators for you.
 Swift expands on this by providing a whole slew of additional ways to not only define them, but also hook into changes being made[^2].
 I’m *really* glad I don’t need to implement all of this myself.

-At the same time, I can’t help but feel like Swift is missing an opportunity to provide a conceptually simpler programming model by removing this distinction from its types’ public interfaces.
+At the same time, <mark>I can’t help but feel like Swift is missing an opportunity to provide a conceptually simpler programming model by removing this distinction from its types’ public interfaces.</mark>

 <center class="centered-tweet"><blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/jansichermann">@jansichermann</a> <a href="https://twitter.com/mb">@mb</a> Believe me, we got there</p>&mdash; Bryan Irace (@irace) <a href="https://twitter.com/irace/status/440943091907067904">March 4, 2014</a></blockquote></center>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>